ltambunting/dsci-100-2023w1-group-30/README.md

 Finally, create 4 classifiers and do the prediction(by k-neighbors).
 After that, create a new classifier using country,backhand, play-hand, and age as predictors to predict the best_rank of a new observation.
 In this process, we will also let R to help us to find the best value of k and fold the data to improve the accuracy of our prediction.
-In the end, we will use the plot 1-4 to identify which three variables have stronger influence on the result of best rank, then create a dot graph using those three variables, and use it to predict a new observation's possible best rank.
+In the end, we will use the plots 1-4 to identify which three variables have a stronger influence on the result of best rank, then create a dot graph using those three variables, and use it to predict a new observation's possible best rank.

 Expected outcomes and significance: